Queentor Abel: 2014–18: Early days

 In December 2014, Abel played for Kenya in the ICC Africa Women's T20 Championship in Benoni, Gauteng, South Africa.
 She batted in three matches, but did not reach double figures, and did not bowl.
 In June 2015, she was part of the first Kenyan team to participate in the Kwibuka Women's T20 Tournament in Kigali, Rwanda.
 Kenya recorded its first Kwibuka tournament win that year; Abel's best performance was 46* on 13 June 2015 against Rwanda.
 In April 2016, she played in the ICC Women's Qualifier Africa, but her top score was only 10 runs against Uganda, and again she did not bowl.

 Abel next took the field for Kenya in her second Kwibuka T20 Tournament in June 2017.
-Once again Kenya emerged as the winner; Abel's best performance was 40 in 35 balls and 3/8 against Rwanda on 10 June 2017.
-Three months later, in the round robin stage of the ICC Women's T20 World Cup Africa Qualifier in Windhoek, Namibia, Abel top scored for her team with 24 in 23 balls, and took 2/14, in Kenya's loss to Uganda.
+Once again Kenya emerged as the winner; Abel's best performance was 40 runs in 35 balls and 3/8 against Rwanda on 10 June 2017.
+Three months later, in the round robin stage of the ICC Women's T20 World Cup Africa Qualifier in Windhoek, Namibia, Abel top scored for her team with 24 runs in 23 balls, and took 2/14, in Kenya's loss to Uganda.
 Then, in the playoff against Uganda, she top scored for the match with 36*, but that did not stop Uganda from winning by five wickets, in a cliffhanger with just one ball to spare.

-The following year, 2018, Kenya won the Kwibuka T20 Tournament for a third time, and Abel played an even more prominent role; she took 2/20 and made 37* against Uganda U19, was stand-in captain in both of her team's matches against Rwanda, and then took 3/13 in the team's second match against Uganda U19.
+The following year, 2018, Kenya won the Kwibuka T20 Tournament for a third time, and Abel played an even more prominent role; she took 2/20 and made 37* against Uganda U19, was the stand-in captain in both of her team's matches against Rwanda, and then took 3/13 in the team's second match against Uganda U-19.